 Affiliate Faculty, Center for Global Studies, UIUC

-Fagyal, Zsuzsanna, Heather Burnett, Mireille Tremblay, and Douglas Kibbee.
 French: A Linguistic Introduction.
-Second revised and extended edition.
+Second revised and extended edition, with Heather Burnett, Mireille Tremblay, and Douglas Kibbee.
 Cambridge: Cambridge University Press, under contract.

-Interfaces in Romance Linguistics, Selected Proceedings of the 51st Linguistic Symposium on Romance Languages (LSRL), UIUC, April-May 2021, with MacDonald, J., Beristain, A., and Turner, R., Special Issue of Isogloss, Romance Languages and Linguistic Theory Series, volume 18, expected in 2022
+Interfaces in Romance Linguistics, Selected Proceedings of the 51st Linguistic Symposium on Romance Languages (LSRL), UIUC, April-May 2021, with MacDonald, J., Beristain, A., and Turner, R., Special Issue of Isogloss, Romance Languages and Linguistic Theory Series, volume 8, issue 4, 2022.

 Selected Book Contributions

-Fagyal, Zsuzsanna.
-“Phonetic variation and social meaning in ethnic styles in French,” In: Morand, A-M., Schmid, S. and Schwab, S. (eds.), The Sounds of European Multiethnolects, Philadelphia, John Benjamins, invited, forthcoming in 2023.
+“Speaker stance and the affrication of plosives in adolescent peer-group interactions in multiethnic urban vernaculars of French,” In: Morand, A-M., Schmid, S. and Schwab, S. (eds.), The Sounds of European Multiethnolects, Philadelphia, John Benjamins, invited, expected in 2023.

-Fagyal, Zsuzsanna, and Justin Davidson.
-"Sociophonetics."
-Manual of Romance phonetics and phonology, compiled by Gabriel Christoph, compiled by Randall Gess, compiled by Trudel Meisenburg.
-Berlin, New York: De Gruyter, 2019, p. invited.
+"Sociophonetics," with Justin Davidson, In: Gabriel C., Gess, R., and Meisenburg, T. (eds.), Manual of Romance phonetics and phonology, compiled by Gabriel Christoph, compiled by Randall Gess, compiled by Trudel Meisenburg.
+Berlin, New York: De Gruyter, 2021, pp. 343-374.

-Fagyal, Zsuzsanna.
-"Sociolinguistic variation and pluricentricity."
-Sociolinguistic change across the Spanish-speaking world: Case studies in honor of Anna María Escobar, New York, NY: Peter Lang, 2015, p.
-215-220.
+"Sociolinguistic variation and pluricentricity," In: Potowski, Kim and Bugel, Talia (eds.), Sociolinguistic change across the Spanish-speaking world: Case studies in honor of Anna María Escobar, New York, NY: Peter Lang, 2015, pp. 215-220.

-Fagyal, Zsuzsanna, and Christopher Stewart.
-"Prosodic style-shifting in preadolescent peer-group interactions in a working-class suburb of Paris."
-Ethnic Styles of Speaking in European Metropolitan Areas, edited by Friederike Kern, edited by Margret Selting.
-Amsterdam, Philadelphia: John Benjamins, 2011, p.
-75–99.
+"Prosodic style-shifting in preadolescent peer-group interactions in a working-class suburb of Paris," with Christopher Stewart, In: Kern, Friederike and Selting, Margret (eds.), Ethnic Styles of Speaking in European Metropolitan Areas, Amsterdam, Philadelphia: John Benjamins, 2011, pp. 75–99.

 Selected Journal Articles

-Fagyal, Zsuzsanna.
-“Old and New in Variation in French Digital Media: A Commentary,” Special Issue on French Variation in Digital Media, Journal of French Language Studies, in press.
+“Old and New in Variation in French Digital Media: A Commentary,” Special Issue on French Variation in Digital Media, Journal of French Language Studies, volume 32, July 2022, 267 - 271.

-Fagyal, Zsuzsanna, and Eivind Torgersen.
-"Prosodic rhythm, cultural background, and the performance of adolescent urban vernaculars in Paris: case studies and comparisons."
-Journal of French Language Studies, vol. 28, no. 2, 2018, p.
-165-179.
+"Prosodic rhythm, cultural background, and the performance of adolescent urban vernaculars in Paris: case studies and comparisons," with Eivind Torgersen, Journal of French Language Studies, vol. 28, no. 2, 2018, pp. 165-179.

-“Comparing single and double sayings of the German response token ja and the role of prosody: A conversation analytic perspective,” with Golato, A., Research on Language and Social Interaction, 41(3), 2008, 1-30
+“Comparing single and double sayings of the German response token ja and the role of prosody: A conversation analytic perspective,” with Andrea Golato, Research on Language and Social Interaction, 41(3), 2008, pp. 1-30.

 Fagyal, Zsuzsanna "Monolingualism vs. multilingualism in Western Europe: language regimes in France, Spain, and the United Kingdom". and Mufwene, Salikoko Escobar, Anna Maria (ed.).
 The Cambridge Handbook of Language Contact: Volume 2: Multilingualism in Population Structure.
 Chapter 9, Cambridge Handbooks in Language and Linguistics.
 Cambridge University Press.
 2022.